tiadams/pmc-downloader/README.md

 # PubMedCentral (PMC) automatic PDF/XML Downloader
-Downloads full-text PDFs (or any other soruces) from PubmedCentral OA articles
+Bulk-Downloads full-text PDFs (or any other soruces) from PubmedCentral OA articles

 # How to use